dimhold/cool-projects.com/README.md

 * File name should be correct link, without `www`.
 For example: `dimhold.by`, `dimhold.example.com`
 * First line is a title of project: `My title`
-* Second line is a youtube video link.
-For get correct link, select `Share` > `Embed`.
+* Second line is a youtube(or vimeo) video link.
+You can get correct link just follow next steps: select `Share` > `Embed`.
 Check `Enable privacy-enhanced mode` option and disable others.
 And copy src link, wihtout `//`.
 For example: `www.youtube-nocookie.com/embed/WCMqhDcerWE?rel=0`
-* Third line is a time of file creation, not a project: `2013-08-30`
+* Third line is a time of file creation (should be today for you): `2013-08-30`
 * After that you can write small description of your projects.

 And that's it.
 Very simple, just 5 lines!